Last updated on 2026-02-09

 Program Overview

-The Aviation Technician - Avionics Maintenance (Co-op) program is a comprehensive two-year Ontario college diploma program designed to equip students with essential skills in aircraft avionics systems.
-Throughout the program, students will delve into the intricacies of avionics systems utilized in various aircraft types, including general aviation, corporate, charter transport category aircraft, and helicopters.
-Graduates will emerge with advanced knowledge in aerodynamics, safety protocols, and flight control systems, preparing them for a rewarding career in the aviation industry.
+The Aviation Technician - Avionics Maintenance (Co-op) program is a comprehensive two-year Ontario college diploma designed to equip students with essential skills in aircraft avionics systems.
+Throughout the program, students will delve into the intricacies of aerodynamics and flight systems, gaining a robust understanding of the electronic systems that are critical for the safety and efficiency of various aircraft, including general aviation, corporate, and charter transport category aircraft, as well as helicopters.
+Graduates will emerge with cutting-edge skills and knowledge, ready to embark on a rewarding career in the aviation industry.

 Program Structure

-- Co-operative education component, allowing students to gain real-world experience in the aviation field.
+- A co-operative education component that allows students to gain practical experience in the field.

 Featured Experiences